Greggs thief dubbed ‘Hamster’ stole nearly £2,000 of food

-Prolific Greggs thief called ‘Hamster’ stole nearly £2,000 of food from same store
+Greggs’ most prolific thief caught on CCTV stealing nearly £2,000 of food

-The repeat thief sometimes targeted the shop multiple times on the same day
+Footage released by police showed him brazenly taking drinks from a shop fridge

 A serial thief nicknamed “Hamster” by Greggs staff stole almost £2,000 worth of food from the same shop over several weeks, a court heard.